 Jefferson’s Sons by Kimberly Brubaker Bradley

 This is the story of Sally Hemming’s children, all fathered by Thomas Jefferson.
 Sally herself was a biracial slave.
 Her children were 7/8 white.
 Jefferson promises to free them when they turn 21.
-The story centers around the children coming to terms with their status, the public awareness of their paternity, and Martha Jefferson’s (daughter) disapproval.
+The story centers around the children coming to terms with their status, the public awareness, and Martha Jefferson’s (daughter) disapproval.

 Nightjohn by Gary Paulsen

 Nightjohn is a free slave who returns to the south to teach slaves to read.
 He is captured and sold back into slavery.
 He befriends young Sarney and teaches her the alphabet.
 When the master catches her writing in the dirt, Sarney’s mammy and Nightjohn experience slave punishment at its worst.
-Middle grade caution: intense cruelty toward slaves.
+Middle grade caution: intense cruelty.

 Currents by Jane Petrlik Smolik

 Three lives cross paths across the Atlantic Ocean when Bones, a slave girl in Virginia, sets a bottle adrift with a note and carved peach pit.
-It is found by an English girl who replaces the pit carving with a necklace she hopes to keep out of her stepmother’s greedy hands.
+It is found by an English girl who replaces the pit carving with a necklace.
 The bottle travels back to America where it is discovered by an Irish immigrant girl in Boston.

 Running out of Night by Sharon Lovejoy